 Some documents require an endorsement by IVOA but a lighter weight review process than the one undergone by the IVOA Recommendations.
 They follow the Endorsed Note process, managed by the Technical Coordination Group.
-This is the case for instance for the IVOA Architecture Documents or for implementation notes is managed by the Technical Coodination Group and the Notes can be endorsed by a Working Group.
+This is the case for instance for the IVOA Architecture Documents or for implementation notes.

+Entrance criteria.
 Endorsed Notes can be proposed by an Interest Group, a Working Group, the Technical Coordination Group, or more generally be documents produced within the IVOA.
 They circulate among the authors, and in the Working Group, Interest Group, or the Technical Coordination Group until they reach a sufficient maturity level.
-The endorsement process
+The endorsement process is managed by the Technical Coodination Group and the Notes can be endorsed by a Working Group.